 6. Don’t Set And Forget

 You would never start a conversation with someone and then immediately leave the room, therefore you should never do this on-line either.
 To avoid this scenario you should take note of the dates and times when you have scheduled posts to go live and make sure that you check back into Facebook in a timely manner for each of those posts to ensure that you engage with your Fans around any comments they may make regarding your posts.
 Facebook Pages Manager App For iPhone is a great tool for alerting you when people are conversing on your Page.
 Alternatives are Facebook e-mail notifications if you are not a Facebook regular or Facebook Page notifications if you are regularly within the Facebook platform on a daily basis regardless of whether or not you are scheduling posts.
-There are many other third party applications that can assist you in monitoring the activity on your Facebook Page by alerting you via e-mail, such as NutshellMail and HyperAlerts.
+There are many other third party applications that can assist you in monitoring mentions of your brand on social media and alerting you via e-mail, such as Brand Tracker by BrandMentions.

 7. Mix It Up